 Born in Saint Paul, Minnesota in the United States, Ralph Hepola studied piano before starting on the tuba at age twelve.
-At seventeen, he was chosen to play before the British Royal Family in the Manitoba All-Province Band at Brandon, Manitoba in Canada.
-While still in high school, Ralph began performing as an extra musician with the Minnesota Orchestra, which later included recordings, and tours to Carnegie Hall and Avery Fisher Hall at Lincoln Center in New York City.
+At seventeen, he was chosen to play before the British Royal Family in the Manitoba All-Province Band at Brandon University in Manitoba, Canada.
+While still in high school, Ralph began performing as an extra musician with the Minnesota Orchestra, which later included recordings, and tours to Carnegie Hall and Lincoln Center in New York City.
 While still a teenager, Ralph won a position with The United States Army Band of Washington, D.C.
 At age twenty, he won a full scholarship to the Manhattan School of Music in the Young Artist Competition of the Minnesota Orchestra/WAMSO.

 Subsequently, Ralph won an international audition for the Basel Symphony Orchestra.
 Basel is Switzerland’s third-largest city.
 There he performed under renowned conductors including Pierre Boulez and Antal Dorati.
 During five years in Europe, he performed as a soloist on Swiss Radio, and played in the Vienna Philharmonic at the Salzburg Music Festival in Austria under Herbert von Karajan, Claudio Abbado, and Lorin Maazel.
 Ralph then freelanced for two years in New York City with various jazz and classical ensembles.

-Ralph Hepola performs professionally on three tubas, bass trombone, bass trumpet, cimbasso (Italian contrabass trombone) and piano.
-He is heard on thirty-seven professional recordings including the major labels EMI and Warner Bros., as well as twenty-three video productions.
+Ralph Hepola performs professionally on three tubas and piano.
+He is heard on forty professional recordings including the major labels EMI and Warner Bros., as well as twenty-eight video productions.
 Ralph has performed for national tours of Broadway shows at the State and Orpheum Theatres in Minneapolis and Ordway Center in Saint Paul.

 Ralph Hepola on cimbasso